 GANGNEUNG, South Korea - It was the most significant performance to this point in Nathan Chen's competitive skating career.

-And Chen's redemptive Olympic free skate Saturday may turn out to be the most significant in his entire career.
+And, maybe, Chen's redemptive Olympic free skate Saturday will turn out to be the most significant in his entire career.

 "I'm glad I was able to show myself, and everyone else, I can bounce back from a bad performance," Chen said.

-To have finished his debut Olympics with nothing to temper having done so poorly in the team event and individual short programs would have been a burden Chen couldn't have shaken until 2022 -- if ever.
+To have finished his debut Olympics with nothing to offset his poor results in the team event and individual short programs would have been a burden Chen couldn't have shaken until 2022 -- if ever.

 "These kind of things haunt you," 1992 Olympic silver medalist Paul Wylie said.